toofarm/shanecom/_content/intro/intro_copy.md

 Take a look around to get a feel for the kinds of projects I work on.
 You can also find free-ranging thoughts on software, work and anything else that crosses my mind.

-It's good to meet you; I'm sure we'll be fast friends.
+I'm sure we'll be fast friends.